tildetown/rodo/README.md

 # rodo

-A simple to-do list tool for people who live on the command-line
+A simple todo list tool for people who live on the command-line

 # Todos
 - [ ] Only allow quoted items to be added